Written on 11th November, 2013.

 We have to teach them as much as we can in their short visit.
 This means, Basic Obedience, Puppy Training, Advanced work, Agility and recently Dancing with Dogs.
 The Trainers we use all bring their own dogs, so we have about 14 dogs for the students to handle.
 My main concern with the dogs that come is NOT how good they are, but that they are as bomb proof with people as we can make them.
 WE HAVE NEVER TO THIS DATE HAD AN INCIDENT WITH A DOG AND A STUDENT.

-Thank you Lord I tell the students the only dogs I can guarantee will never bite are :- DEAD ONES.
-STUFFED TOYS, OR HOT DOGS.
+Thank you Lord.
+I tell the students the only dogs I can guarantee will never bite are, STUFFED TOYS or HOT DOGS.
 It usually gets a laugh from them, but they get the message.

 The trainers themselves come from varied Clubs, and it is time these Clubs recognised the worth of these people who work with their clubs every week.

-as well as Bonnies trainers, Paul McKie, Ian Wilson, Patricia Farquahson, Bruce Bonney and Peter Bonney have been working in this area since its inception, and for the last few years we have included Coral Pethers, Trevor Telford, Ann Shannon, Amanda Venamore, Therese Murchinson, Daphne Newman and Rob Lake.
+as well as Bonnies trainers, Bruce Bonney, Paul McKie, Ian Wilson, Patricia Farquahson and Peter Bonney, have been working in this area since its inception, and for the last few years we have included Coral Pethers, Trevor Telford, Ann Shannon, Amanda Venamore, Therese Murchinson, Daphne Newman and Rob Lake.
 These help out every year.
 They are just amazing.
-You can all be very proud of them.
-I am.

-They are all experts in their fields, and work their butts off on teaching these students.
+They are all experts in their fields, and work very hard, on teaching these students.
 Remember all teaching has to be through an INTERPRETER which doesn’t make it easy and all takes extra time.
 The dogs get very tired, and all trainers go home dead tired, but I think feeling very pleased with their efforts and so they should.
 They really are amazing.

 The hands on work these students get is unique.
 They are often dealing with breeds of dogs, they have never handled.
 German Shepherds, Swiss White Shepherds, Munster Landers, Rottweilers, Staffordshire Bull Terriers, Border Collies.
 We are proud of our NO INCIDENT record.
 This goes for no problems with the dogs working together either.

 Over the years, we have had Nelson Edyvean (dog Manipulator) come and give a lecture, we have had the Gundog People come and give a display, and we have taken the students up to Corrective Services at Wacol (Prison squad).
 Taught them Drug Detection work and shown them some MAN WORK.
 These things may never be experienced by these students again.
-We sometimes include Tracking, and a talk from the Police Dog Squad.
-Other areas covered are Basic Obedience, More advanced obedience.
+We sometimes include Tracking, and a talk from the Queensland Police Dog Squad.
+Other areas covered are Basic Obedience and more advanced obedience.
 Agility, Puppies and Dances with Dogs.

 Some Breeders have bought their puppies along for the students to see and to hold.
 Puppies are not often seen by students in Japan, and certainly not by these Communication Art College Students.

-Nancy Hardie (German Shepherd Breeder) has been a great supporter over the years.
+Nancy Hardie (German Shepherd Breeder) has been a great supporter over the years and we thank her very much.

 This year we had Katrina McKenzie (Swiss White Shepherd Breeder) bring 8 puppies.
 They were a real hit.
 My sincere thanks to these Breeders and all who have taken an interest.
 The working with and Understanding the necessity of working with a puppy is so important for them to understand.

-The Cultural Value and interaction between Australia and Japan has been the best we can provide and I could go on and on with many stories that have transpired over the years, but the Dog World Magazine doesn’t have the space for them all.
+The cultural value and interaction between Australia and Japan have been exceptional, reflecting our best efforts.
+I could share countless stories that have unfolded over the years, but unfortunately, the limited space in Dog World Magazine prevents me from doing so.

 Val Bonney (Bonnies Dog Obedience Trainer- Canine Behaviour Specialist/Author)